radanalyticsio/oshinko-cli/rest/HACKING.md

 permission to issue docker commands.
 If docker is not configured to allow non-root access, you will need to invoke this script using `sudo` or as the `root` user for an all-in-one deployment.

-## Sample script to deploy oshinko from sources in a local OpenShift instance

-Use `tools/oshinko-dev-setup.sh` to quickly set up a development environment for oshinko.
-The script will download the necessary source repositories, build local images, create a new OpenShift installation using `oc cluster up`, push images to the integrated registry, and deploy oshinko in a default project.

-Example usage:

-    $ oshinko-dev-setup.sh -w mywebui.10.16.40.70.xip.io

-This will setup a cluster and install oshinko with the oshinko web ui accessible at mywebui.10.16.40.70.xip.io (using xip.io is a way to get DNS to resolve to the IP, 10.16.40.70 in the example).
-You would need to use a routeable IP address of your machine.

-    $ oshinko-dev-setup.sh -w myweb.10.16.40.70.xip.io -s myregistry.com:5000/sparkimage

-This will setup a cluster and install the oshinko bits as in the previous example, but will use a custom Spark image that you specified with the -s flag.
-The custom image must use a built-in CMD (specified in the Dockerfile) to start Spark and it must also expect an enviornment variable, SPARK_MASTER_ADDRESS to be set in the worker nodes.
-The oshinko rest server will fill-in that value at spawn-time to be set to the address of the Spark master node.
-For the master node, that value will not be set.
-The absence of that value is what tells Spark to run as the master node.

-It should be noted, that if you do not use a custom Spark image with the -s flag, a Spark image will be built for you from the openshift-spark repository.

-### A note on permissions

-The script requires that the user running the script has permission to issue docker commands and log into OpenShift as the `system:admin` user.
-If your system is not configured to allow non-root users to do these things, you will need to invoke this script using `sudo` or as the `root` user.

 ## Sample scripts for interacting with oshinko-rest using curl